How are UpGuard's Security Ratings Calculated?

 UpGuard calculates a security rating out of 950 through this data collection and analytical algorithmic scoring.
 The scoring algorithm is subtractive, so assets begin with a complete score of 950 and then decrease as they fail cybersecurity review for specific threat signals.
 Deductions are weighted by the severity of the risk (critical, high, medium, low).

-Your security rating is a weighted average of automated scanning results for your owned assets combined with your questionnaire score (if applicable).
+The score generated from the automated external scanning can be combined with the scores of your questionnaires to gain a more accurate measurement of your risk.
+Your security rating is then a weighted average of automated scanning results for your owned assets combined with your questionnaire score.
 Automated scanning contributes 50% of the overall security rating, with the scored risks arising from questionnaires contributing the remaining 50%.

 How UpGuard calculates security ratings for domains and IP addresses